-I was slow, working nights and weekends.
-But when it turned out that people were interested, I made a concerted effort to improve and grow it.
+When I started, I worked nights and weekends and progress was relatively slow.
+But when it turned out that people were interested in the project, I made a concerted effort to improve and grow it.

 I hired a team to help with development and, later, with content curation.
-When I decided it was important to improve my own product design skills, I also got some incredible help from colleagues at Tradecraft.
+Along the way, I came to increasingly value product design—to the point that I attended Tradecraft, where I also got some incredible help from colleagues.

 I’ve never learned more and

 I’d previously launched an app on both app stores.

 Getting there was a huge milestone (and a story on its own), but I knew that design and build quality were both sub-par.

 I’d also gotten feedback that the content was not frequent or recent enough to warrant return visits.